tytydraco/yessleep/out/I_think_the_statue_saved_me_But_I_will_never_be_sure.md

 “Let me go!”
 I cried, struggling to break free from his hands.

-Whoosh!
+*Whoosh!*

 Something large knocked Luke over, breaking his grasp.
 He fell backwards, away from me.
 I heard his screams mixed with the yowls of a cat.
 I paused for an instant and saw the silhouette of a large cat at Luke’s throat.
 I was deeply confused- it wasn’t midnight?
-But surely, I wasn’t thinking the statue was alive.
+But surely, I wasn’t thinking the statue was alive?
 Idiotically I looked over at the town square, but the white lights were dark now, and I couldn’t see.
 Luke was trying to peel the cat away from him.

 “Run.”

 I whipped around and a small familiar woman walking swiftly away.
 I hesitated no more.
-I turned and ran towards the safety of my parents’ place, my heels clacking on the empty deserted pavements.
-I never saw Luke again before I left the next day.
+I turned and ran towards the safety of my parents’ place, my heels clacking on the empty deserted pavements, leaving the howls and screams behind me.

+I never saw Luke again before I left early morning the next day.